smadi0x86/CSC-RedOps/Start/0x3-Tools/InformationGathering/README.md

 For client side we use these functions:

-socket(): To create a socket object. connect(): Connect to the server side. send(): Send to the server side. recv(): Receive from the server side.
+socket(): To create a socket object.
+Connect(): Connect to the server side.
+Send(): Send to the server side.
+Recv(): Receive from the server side.

 Because I will be using windows as my client, I should use winsock2.
 But if you want to use a linux client such as: kali linux, you should use the sys/socket.h header we mentioned above.